 4) Our customer’s enjoyment of the property is paramount to their experience.
 We may ask you to leave if you block off areas or, in any other way, interfere with their ability to enjoy the property.
 Please no staging.

 5) All patch/orchard policies must be followed.
 You must remain in designated open areas and must pay for anything you pick as well as pay entry fees for mazes and play area if you use them.
 Please do not climb trees, waste fruit, litter, or act in any unsafe manner.
-Sunflowers and cotton from the mazes are not to be picked.
+Sunflowers and cotton are not to be picked.

 6) No drone/aerial photography is permitted at any time without express permission from management.